triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 #### Debugging the driver and intermediate steps

-During the compilation, an temporary directory is created in which all vitis inputs, commands, outputs and logs are stored.
+During the compilation, an temporary directory is created in which all Vitis inputs, commands, outputs and logs are stored.
 By default, this directory is deleted as soon as the compilation ends (even when it fails).

 In order to keep it, set the `SYCL_VXX_KEEP_CLUTTER` environment variable to True.